PracaDasProfissoes/api-praca/README.md

 ## Test
 To run the code quality tests:
-> npm run pretest
+> npm run lint

-And to fix some errors found in the pretest:
+And to fix some errors found in the lint:
-> npm run pretest --fix
+> npm run lint --fix